piccolo-orm/piccolo_api/docs/source/jwt/middleware.rst

 .. code-block:: python

-    # An example usage of visible_paths.
+    # An example usage of excluded_paths.

     from fastapi import Depends, FastAPI
     from fastapi.security.api_key import APIKeyHeader